-- Use the vehicle in a responsible manner and maintain the vehicle in safe operating condition. - Read and observe all warnings and operation instruction labels affixed to the vehicle. - · Follow all safety rules established in the area where the vehicle is being operated. - · Reduce speed to compensate for poor terrain or conditions. - · Apply service brake to control speed on steep grades. - Maintain adequate distance between vehicles. - Reduce speed in wet areas. - Use extreme caution when approaching sharp or blind turns. - Use extreme caution when driving over loose terrain. - Use extreme caution in areas where pedestrians are present.
+- · Use the vehicle in a responsible manner and maintain the vehicle in safe operating condition. - Read and observe all warnings and operation instruction labels affixed to the vehicle. - · Follow all safety rules established in the area where the vehicle is being operated. - · Leave vehicle when there is a risk of lightning. - Reduce speed to compensate for poor terrain or conditions. - · Apply service brake to control speed on steep grades. - · Maintain adequate distance between vehicles. - Reduce speed in wet areas. - Use extreme caution when approaching sharp or blind turns. - · Use extreme caution when driving over loose terrain. - Use extreme caution in areas where pedestrians are present.